Interpretation boards installed at Greens Biodiversity Sanctuary, India

 Public Engagement

-Funded via Minnesota Landscape Arboretum (MLA)
+Funded by Minnesota Landscape Arboretum (MLA) via the Global Botanic Garden Fund

 Project Completed: 2023

-Institution: Greens Biodiversity Sanctuary
+Project Partner: Greens Biodiversity Sanctuary

 Greens Biodiversity Sanctuary is a project in its early stages, and Outdoor Education is at the heart of their mission.

 The aim of this project was to develop high quality interpretation signs in their new gardens (Forest Garden and Medicinal Plant Garden) and to significantly enhance the overall impact and effectiveness of the two areas.
-A total of 4 boards were designed and these will support Greens outdoor education programmes.

 Board 1 is located in the Herbal Garden, where there is a school medicinal plant demo garden.
 The board shows the importance of medicinal plants, how they are used economically, culturally and in religion and the importance of conservation.
 The board is “interactive”.
 Underneath the picture of each plant is the description.